apigee/istio-mixer-adapter/README.md

     RESOURCE_EXHAUSTED:apigee-handler.apigee.istio-system:quota exceeded

 (Did you see mixed successes and failures?
-That's OK!
+That's OK.
 The Quota system is designed to have very low latency for your requests, so it uses a cache that is _eventually consistent_ with the remote server.
-Client requests don't wait for the server to respond and you might have inconsistent results for a second or two, but it will be worked out fairly quickly and nobody has to wait in the meantime.)
+Client requests don't wait for the server to respond and you could have inconsistent results for a second or two, but it will be worked out quickly and no clients have to wait in the meantime.)

-### Bonus: Force JWT authentication
+### Bonus: Use JWT authentication instead of API Keys

-Update the `install/authentication-policy.yaml` file to set your correct URLs:
+Update the `install/authentication-policy.yaml` file to set correct URLs for your environment:

     origins:
     - jwt:
         issuer: https://{your organization}-{your environment}.apigee.net/istio-auth/token
         jwks_uri: https://{your organization}-{your environment}.apigee.net/istio-auth/certs

-The hostname (and ports) for these URLs should mirror what you used for `customer_base` config above, adjust as appropriate if you are using OPDK.
+The hostname (and ports) for these URLs should mirror what you used for `customer_base` config above (adjust as appropriate if you're using OPDK).

 Now, apply your Istio authentication policy:

-    istioctl create -f authentication-policy.yaml
+    istioctl create -f samples/apigee/authentication-policy.yaml

-Calls to helloworld should now fail (with or without the API Key):
+Now calls to `helloworld` (with or without the API Key):

     curl http://${GATEWAY_URL}/hello

-And should receive an auth error:
+Should receive an auth error similar to:

     Origin authentication failed.

-Now get a JWT Bearer token:
+We need a JWT token.
+So have `apigee-istio` get you a JWT token:

     apigee-istio token create -o {your organization} -e {your environment} -i {your key} -s {your secret}

-or
+Or, you can do it yourself through the API:

     curl https://{your organization}-{your environment}.apigee.net/istio-auth/token -d '{ "client_id":"{your key}", "client_secret":"your secret", "grant_type":"client_credentials" }' -H "Content-Type: application/json"

-Try again with your token:
+Now, try again with your newly minted JWT token:

     curl http://${GATEWAY_URL}/hello -H "Authorization: Bearer {your jwt token}"